tokio-rs/website/content/blog/2022-03-whats-new-in-axum-0-5.md

 ## Honorable mentions

-The following features weren't new in 0.5 but shipped recently and are worthy of a shout out.
+The following features weren't new in 0.5, but shipped recently and are worthy of a shout out.

 ### `middleware::from_fn`

-axum uses the [`tower::Service`] trait for middleware however it can be little daunting to implement, mainly due to the lack of async traits in Rust.
+`axum` uses the [`tower::Service`] trait for middleware.
+However, it can be little daunting to implement, mainly due to the lack of async traits in Rust.

 But with [`axum::middleware::from_fn`] you can hide all that complexity and use a